PhoenixPan/FrontEndDevelopment/JavaScriptBasic.md

 \':	single quote
 \":double quote
 **\****\**:	backslash
-\n:	new line.
-It is rendered as 1 space in html.
-Use "<br>"
+\n seems to work as new line, but it only renders one space in html.
+Use "<br>" to be effective.
 \r:	carriage return
 \t:	tab
 \b:	backspace
 \f:	form feed